Magnesium: Better Sleep, Stress Relief and More

 Supports healthy blood sugar levels

 Magnesium plays a vital role in healthy blood sugar regulation.
-It involves many biochemical reactions, including the often-overlooked process of metabolizing calcium and copper for glucose synthesis.
+It involves the process of metabolizing calcium and copper for glucose synthesis.

 Furthermore, high amounts of magnesium have been shown to reduce the risk factor of type 2 Diabetes since it helps regulate Insulin activity as well as modulate the electrical potential across cell membranes and release Mg-ATP needed for energy production by cells.